Lusito/box2d.ts/packages/core/docs/loose-ends.md

 > **Caution**:
 > When a body is destroyed, all fixtures and joints attached to the body
 > are automatically destroyed.
-You must nullify any pointers you have to
+You must remove any references you have to
 > those shapes and joints.
-Otherwise, your program will die horribly if
+Otherwise, your program will behave strange if
 > you try to access or destroy those shapes or joints later.

-To help you nullify your joint pointers, Box2D provides a listener class named b2DestructionListener that you can implement and provide to your world object.
+To help you remove your joint references, Box2D provides a listener class named b2DestructionListener that you can implement and provide to your world object.
 Then the world object will notify you when a joint is going to be implicitly destroyed